markqvist/LXMF/README.md

 LXMF uses encryption provided by [Reticulum](https://github.com/markqvist/reticulum), and thus uses end-to-end encryption by default.
 The delivery method of a message will influence which transport encryption scheme is used.

 - A message can be delivered opportunistically, embedded in a single Reticulum packet.
-In this cases the message will be opportunistically routed through the network, and use _RSA-1024_ asymmetric encryption.
+In this cases the message will be opportunistically routed through the network, and will be encrypted with _ephemeral_ keys derived with _ECDH_ on _Curve25519_.
+This mode offers Perfect Forward Secrecy.

 - If a message is delivered to the Reticulum GROUP destination type, the message will be transported using _AES-128_ encryption.